algosup/2024-2025-project-2-serious-game-team-1/documents/Functional_Specifications.md

 **Nuage**

-Zeus is your name, you can control a city and help it to reduce the pollution, and become an utopic city where it's a good place to live.
+Zeus is your name, you can control a city and help it to reduce pollution, and become an utopic city where it's a good place to live.
-This game is developed by Hakatah[^7] whose aim is to help people understand the phenomenon of climate change and raise awareness of its consequences.
+This game was developed by Hakatah[^7] whose aim is to help people understand the phenomenon of climate change and raise awareness of its consequences.

 Here you can find [Nuage](https://www.serious-game.fr/nuage-le-serious-game-sur-le-changement-climatique/)